aliceinwire/tofuwiki/README.markdown

 * `:SWSearch [term]`
 * `:SWNamespaceSearch [term]`

-These commands search your SoyWiki wiki. `:SWNamespaceSearch` confines your search to the current namespace.
+These commands search your TofuWiki wiki. `:SWNamespaceSearch` confines your search to the current namespace.

 Vim will load any matches in the quickfix list window.
 If there are